andrewabest/andrewbestdotcom/content/posts/ai-buy-build.md

 ## Building an AI Eval Tool

-I chose to build my own AI Eval tool.
+I chose to build my own AI Eval tool for this reason - it now seemed like a viable path to take.
 I'd build it primarily via Claude Code, and tweak and finesse it as I went along.

 I'd already scaffolded some automated tests around our agent that drove it with a set of representative sample inputs gathered from production scenarios, and the agent emitted OpenTelemetry traces that contained the details we would want to evaluate.
 I used XUnit for these tests, but this approach is technology-agnostic, you could do the same with JUnit, or Jest.